infrahub-operator/infrahub-vidra-demo/README.md

 ## Frontend and Infrahub
 Infrahub and the self-service Frontend can be accessed by opening the ports tab, clicking on the globe icon in the Forwarded Address column of port `8000` and `5001`.

-- In the frontend you can now create a webserver request.
+- In the frontend you can now create a webserver request. (like one for the Nyan Cat Image)
 - This will generate a proposed change on a new branch in Infrahub.
 - Login to Infrahub (User: `admin`; Password: `infrahub`) and merge the proposed change.
 It will now create the Artifacts.
 `